Lukhausen/Lepus/typst/supercharged-dhbw/chapter_new/conclusion.typ

 Our benchmarking showed that thinking-enabled models are genuinely more versatile.
 The thinking model achieved a reward score of 0.22992 compared to the base model's 0.12946.
 While neither model solved ARC problems perfectly, this improvement shows we're on the right track with our reasoning approach.

 In conclusion, not every model can become a reasoning model - it needs sufficient size and capability.
 But we've shown that with the right techniques, we can encourage models to develop reasoning chains that actually work.
-There's definitely huge potential to improve performance on the ARC-AGI benchmark with the post-training optimizations we've discussed.
+There's definitely huge potential to improve performance on the ARC-AGI-2 benchmark with the post-training optimizations we've discussed.

 ]